 What if I need to go outside?

 In smoky situations, spend as little time outside as you can.
 If you must go outside, here’s what you can do:

 Wear a NIOSH-approved respirator, such as an N95 respirator.
-They can be helpful in reducing exposure to smoke if you take care to follow instructions on how to properly wear a respirator.
+(If you have one, may not be available due to COVID-19) They can be helpful in reducing exposure to smoke if you take care to follow instructions on how to properly wear a respirator.
 N95 respirators are sold at many home improvement stores and online.
 Information about respirator use is available in the factsheet Protect Your Lungs (2 pp., 845KB, about PDF) from Wildfire Smoke or Ash.